-For the year ended December 31, 2019, the changes in fair value of the Zero Strike Calls gave rise to an unrealized loss of \$8,919 (unrealized loss of \$35,202 for the year ended December 31, 2018), recognized in the consolidated statement of operations within financial income and expenses.
+(1) During July and August of 2020, the financial instrument maintained with Bank of America Merrill Lynch was fully exercised.
+For the year ended December 31, 2020 and 2019, the changes in fair value of the Zero Strike Calls gave rise to a realized gain of \$105,809 and an unrealized gain \$8,919, respectively.
+These were recognized in the consolidated statement of operations within financial income and expenses.